havocp/xsbt-wiki/Forking.md

 javaHome := file("/path/to/jre/")
 ```

-Note that if this is set globally, it also sets the Java installation used to compile of Java sources.
+Note that if this is set globally, it also sets the Java installation used to compile Java sources.
 You can restrict it to running only by setting it in the `run` scope:
 ```scala
 javaHome in run := file("/path/to/jre/")
 ```